Here are, in no particular order, a few of my research interests and some projects I have enjoyed working on.

 University of Toulouse + ITAV & INSERM - 2015 - 2016

 My cell simulation software has been used to model tumor spheroids and study the formation of a necrotic core due to various constraints (oxygen & nutrient depletion and mechanical constraints mostly).
-Combining this software with evolutionry computations, I have also helped with the simulation of the evolutionary dynamics of the "arms race" between the immune system and melanoma.
+Combining this software with evolutionary computations, I have also helped with the simulation of the evolutionary dynamics of the "arms race" between the immune system and melanoma.

 spheroid tumor